 Hospice care is most often given at home, where the patient is usually the most comfortable .

-Sometimes, hospice is given as in-patient care at a freestanding hospice facility or at a hospital with hospice services.
+Sometimes, hospice care is given as in-patient care at a freestanding hospice house or at a hospital with hospice services.
 Some people prefer to get hospice care in these settings and sometimes, certain situations prevent someone from staying at home.

 Most often, a family member becomes the primary caregiver, with guidance and support from the hospice team.

-The family or other caregivers provide care about 22 hours a day.
-A hospice nurse and home health aides help the other two hours.
+Family members or other caregivers provide care about 22 hours a day.
+A hospice nurse and home health aides help the other 2 hours.

 Some hospice programs only enroll people who have stopped active cancer treatment.
-Others enroll people who are still on active treatment (sometimes called “open access” programs).
+Others enroll people who are still receiving cancer treatment (sometimes called “open access” programs).

-A “DNR” (do not resuscitate) order is not required to enroll in hospice.
+A “DNR” (do not resuscitate) order is not required to enroll in a hospice program.
 CPR (cardiopulmonary resuscitation) can still be given if a person stops breathing or his or her heart stops beating.

 Although a survival time period is set for enrollment, hospice care does not have a time limit.
-A person enrolled in hospice may live longer than six months and hospice care will continue.
+A person enrolled in a hospice program may live longer than 6 months and hospice care will continue.

-Hospice covers the cost of the health care team as well as any medicines, therapies, counseling, equipment and supplies related to care .
+Hospice programs cover the cost of the health care team as well as any medicines, therapies, counseling, equipment and supplies related to care .
 Talk to your insurance provider about the specifics of your coverage.

 The hospice team may be able to help ease some of the depression and emotional burden caregivers often feel during this time .
 Grief and bereavement (loss) counseling are important parts of hospice care.